Waterjet Cutting

 While waterjet cutting is pretty quick, the amount of parts being cut can become a challenge because as mentioned above, cutting with a waterjet only works on one feature at a time.
 This is in comparison to die-cutting that cuts everything all at once.
 This is one of the tradeoffs when using a waterjet cutting machine.
 This drawback generally falls under speed of the overall process.

-If you have a gasket/part that you believe could be waterjet cut, please send your question or drawing to sales@nedc.com.
-NEDC has experienced waterjet operators that understand what the machine can do well.
+If you have a gasket/part that you believe could be custom waterjet cutting, please send your question or drawing to sales@nedc.com.
+NEDC is a waterjet cutting company with experienced operators who understand what the machine can do well.

 Waterjet Cutting Blog